Tailormap/tailormap-viewer/README.md

 tailormap-viewer-tailormap-1          | *** Use this account for administrating users:
 tailormap-viewer-tailormap-1          | ***
 tailormap-viewer-tailormap-1          | *** Username: admin
-tailormap-viewer-tailormap-1          | *** Password: 6814a911-455b-4d4c-af31-387f89015a2e
+tailormap-viewer-tailormap-1          | *** Password: ********
 tailormap-viewer-tailormap-1          | ***
 ```

 Log in to the administration interface with this account to set up security.
-The default admin account can only change security settings, add it to the `Admin` group for full control (you need to log in again for changes to take effect).
-Change the password or save the generated password somewhere.
+The default admin account can only change security settings,
+add it to the `admin` group for full control (you need to log in again for changes to take effect).
+Change the password or save the
+generated password somewhere.

 #### Resetting an account password